 The IRS has also launched an updated Tax Withholding Estimator.
 This comprehensive withholding calculator walks employees through the process of estimating their withholdings.

 Your employee will enter their personal information including name, address, and their filing status.
 Note that for any employee who does not have a completed Form W-4, you will calculate withholdings at the higher “Single” rate.

 This section applies to employees who have more than one job or are married and filing jointly with a working spouse.
 The IRS offers some guidance here for employees to determine whether they need to complete this step and where to look for additional instructions.
 Option (a) provides the most privacy for the employee’s information, according to the IRS, as well as the most accurate calculations.

 If your employee has dependents, they will complete this section.
 Single taxpayers with an income of $200,000 or less ($400,000 if married filing jointly) are now eligible for the child tax credit as a result of the TCJA as well.

 Here, the employee can account for other income not from jobs or add in additional deductions or withholdings.

 The employee will sign and date the form, and you will complete the Employer section.

-The new Form W-4 is available for download from the IRS website or will be automatically available through your payroll service provider in 2020.
+The new Form W-4 is available for download from the IRS website or you can find a printable 2020 W-4 form and detailed instructions on our site.
 And if you’re wondering if this new form means you’ll have to calculate federal payroll taxes based on both W-4s from 2019 and prior and for the new 2020 format, you’re correct.
 You can ask your employees to fill out the new form, but you cannot require them to complete it.